Config File

 })# CLI flags override config file

-packem build --transformer swc --outDir buildEnvironment Variables
+packem build --outDir buildEnvironment Variables

 Access environment variables in your configuration: